 Overview of the Book

 Peterson gives advice on how to maintain a proper posture, make friends, raise children, listen, talk, self-improve, and so on.
-He explains why we need to explore the opposing forces of chaos and order and why we should choose order as the secure base in order to venture out and tolerate chaos.
+He explains why we need to explore the opposing forces of chaos and order and why we should choose order as the secure base in order to venture out and tolerate chaos, and thereby grow.

 Chaos vs. Order